Minnesota DFL Party Moves Conventions to Online Ballot

 Who is my precinct delegation chair?

-Typically, the precinct chair elected at precinct caucuses on March 1st will serve as your delegation chair.
+Typically, the precinct chair elected at precinct caucuses will serve as your delegation chair.
 If the precinct chair is not at the convention, then the vice chair will serve.
 If neither are at the convention, your precinct will need to select someone to serve that role for purposes of the convention.

 Do I need to tell you if I can’t come to the convention?